[Mr Nigel Evans in the Chair]

 I will turn, if I may, to the effect of the trade agreements on the Occupied Palestinian Territories.
 I want to be absolutely clear that we believe that the level of control that Israel has over the west bank, East Jerusalem and the Gaza strip amounts to occupation under international law.
 As has been said, the existing EU-Israeli agreements do not extend to Israeli settlements in the Palestinian territories, and we intend there to be a technical transfer of those agreements as they stand.

 A particularly strong area of co-operation is science and technology, which is another subject that came up in so many speeches, not least that of my hon.
-Friend who secured the debate and began it.
+Friend the Member for Bolton West who secured the debate and began it.
 The respective strengths of Israel and the UK complement each other.
 The UK has one of the world’s strongest science bases, with four of the world’s top 10 universities, and we are ranked third worldwide for academic citations.

 Meanwhile, Israel—as has been said—is the start-up nation, and it spends 4.3% of GDP on research and development, which is the highest figure in the OECD.
 We are seeing UK-Israel business-to-business links grow and grow.
 For example, Israel’s Orbotech, a micro-electronics company that has had a Welsh-based subsidiary since 2014, last year won the Queen’s award for enterprise in international trade.